 Ten percent.
 This is the portion of revenue that businesses are told to invest in their annual marketing budget.
 But is this really true?
 How can we compare a startup company to a well-established brand like Apple?
 As marketing budgets continue to rise, more companies are choosing to ditch the 10% rule and go after bigger budgets with bigger rewards.

-You must always make data-driven decisions that are right for your business, but it helps to know what other companies are doing.
-See where the most successful businesses are spending their advertising budgets.
+You must always make data-driven decisions that are right for your business, but it also helps to know what other companies are doing.

 Marketing Budgets Continue to Climb